Building Strong, Resilient Communities

 Travelers Benefits

 - Data gathered from the FORTIFIED program is used at hearings to influence stronger building codes in hurricane-prone regions and to demonstrate the affordability of building to FORTIFIED standards.
+This played a part in the recent success in strengthening the building codes in Louisiana.

 - Since we entered our partnership with Habitat for Humanity, dozens of Travelers volunteers have helped build FORTIFIED Habitat homes, increasing our employees’ knowledge of FORTIFIED Home standards.
 Videos of prior builds can be viewed here.